XANi/toolbox/doc/RAID.md

 * `megacli -PDList -aALL` - list all physical devices and their state on all controllers
 * `megacli -PDInfo -PhysDrv '[3:1]' -aALL` - info about single physical drive
 * `megacli -LDInfo  -Lall -a0` - info about all LD on same controller
+* `megacli -LdPdInfo -aAll` - info about each LD followed by its PDs
 * `megacli -PdLocate -Physdrv '[3:1]' -aAL` - locate, add `-stop` to stop

 #### Basic ops